Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Introduction

 \section{Introduction}

-A vast financial econometrics literature is available to provide quantitative instruments for risk management.
-Among these, also for its role in determining minimum capital requirements following Basel--II and Basel--III, a special attention was given to the Value--at--Risk (VaR) measure at a given confidence level $\tau$, VaR($\tau$), defined as the worst portfolio value to be expected at $1-\tau$ probability over a specific horizon \citep{Jorion:1997}.
-Designed to capture \textit{tail market risk} in a perspective fashion, the VaR($\tau$) is the $\tau$--quantile of the return distribution: in its empirical determination, a common approach is to make it dependent on forecasts of volatility or, and this is the focus of this paper, to adopt quantile regression methods \citep{Koenker:Bassett:1978, Engle:Manganelli:2004} in order to produce direct and more robust methods to forecast this risk measure.
+Risk management has spurred a vast literature in financial econometrics to meet the challenges imposed by the Basel--II and Basel--III agreements and develop model--based approaches to calculate regulatory capital requirements \citep{Kinateder:2016} in a forecasting perspective.
+For \textit{tail market risk}, special attention was devoted to the Value--at--Risk (VaR) measure at a given confidence level $\tau$, VaR($\tau$), defined as the worst portfolio value movement (return) to be expected at $1-\tau$ probability over a specific horizon \citep{Jorion:1997}.
+The VaR measure is complemented by another tail risk measure called Expected Shortfall (ES), defined as the conditional expectation of returns in excess of the VaR \citep[see][among others]{Acerbi:Tasche:2002a,Rockafellar:Uryasev:2002}.
+Unlike VaR, ES is a coherent risk measure \citep{Artzner_et_al:1999,Acerbi:Tasche:2002b} and provides deeper information on the shape and the heaviness of the tail in the loss distribution.
+Together, such measures represent the most popular benchmark in the risk management practice \citep{Christoffersen:Goncalves:2005,Sarykalin_et_al:2008}.